AbdulAhadKhan0308/TamperProofDocumentStorage/README.md

 ### How does it work?

-If document get's tampered (modified) on IPFS it's hash value will change and will not equal the value on blockchain.
+If document gets tampered (modified) on IPFS it's hash value will change and will not equal the value on blockchain.
 Thus any tampering attempt will be caught.